CDRMV/Commander-Survival-Kit/README.md

 Description:

-A UI Mod, which adds an Reinforcement manager into the game.
+A UI Mod, which adds an Reinforcement Manager into the game.

 With this tool you are able to call Reinforcements into the game.